Innovation Works

 As part of our effort to foster new ideas, a number of grants are available to fund innovative strategies.

-The Innovation Fund has up to $40,000 for projects that demonstrate how they will
+The Innovation Fund has up to $40,000 for projects that demonstrate how they will enhance the student experience across various learning environments, aiming not just at academic success but also at contributing to a richer community fabric.

-- Enhance the sense of connection among students, faculty, and the community, creating a pervasive sense of belonging.
+Enhance the sense of connection among students, faculty, and the community, creating a pervasive sense of belonging.

-- Implement innovative solutions to improve student retention and timely completion of their academic goals.
+Implement innovative solutions to improve student retention and timely completion

-We are looking for your best thinking and innovative strategies that will impact a
+Grants that promote collaboration and cross-functional teams will be given greater consideration.
+We are looking for your best thinking and innovative strategies that will impact a broad range of students.

 This grant is made possible through the generosity of Montgomery College Foundation